Dortmund star Haaland suffers torn hamstring in major injury blow to Bundesliga outfit | Goal.com

 Dortmund announced the injury news when revealing their line-up for Wednesday's Champions League clash against Lazio.

-Speaking to Sky Germany prior to the match, head coach Lucien Favre revealed that Haaland would be out for the rest of December.
+Speaking to Sky Germany prior to the match, head coach Lucien Favre admitted that he may have made a mistake by not giving Haaland more rest.

 The injury is a major blow to Dortmund, with the 20-year-old having established himself as one of Europe's best strikers since joining from Red Bull Salzburg in January.